Fort Defiance in Augusta County, Virginia — The American South (Mid-Atlantic)

 October 27, 1960

 Topics.
 This historical marker is listed in these topic lists: Education • Military.
+A significant historical date for this entry is October 27, 1960.

 Location.
 38° 14.244′ N, 78° 58.666′ W. Marker is in Fort Defiance, Virginia, in Augusta County.
-Marker can be reached from Lee Highway (U.S. 11) north of Willow Spout Road (County Route 742), on the left when traveling north.
+It can be reached from Lee Highway (U.S. 11) north of Willow Spout Road (County Route 742), on the left when traveling north.
 Located on the Augusta Military Academy building.
 Touch for map.
 Marker is in this post office area: Fort Defiance VA 24437, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Augusta Military Academy (here, next to this marker); Augusta Military Academy Museum (a few steps from this marker); This 1886 Bell (within shouting distance of this marker); Quarles Walk (within shouting distance of this marker); a different marker also named Augusta Military Academy (about 700 feet away, measured in a direct line); Augusta Stone Church (approx. 0.2 miles away); The Rev. John Craig (approx. 0.2 miles away); a different marker also named Augusta Stone Church (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Augusta Military Academy (here, next to this marker); Augusta Military Academy Museum (a few steps from this marker); This 1886 Bell (within shouting distance of this marker); Quarles Walk (within shouting distance of this marker); a different marker also named Augusta Military Academy (about 700 feet away, measured in a direct line); Augusta Stone Church (approx. 0.2 miles away); The Rev. John Craig (approx. 0.2 miles away); a different marker also named Augusta Stone Church (approx. 0.2 miles away).
 Touch for a list and map of all markers in Fort Defiance.

 Also see . . .
 Augusta Military Academy (Wikipedia).
 (Submitted on December 22, 2020, by Michael Herrick of Southbury, Connecticut.)